 District No. 3

-Scheduled upcoming meetings with pre-meeting documents and approved videos of past meetings.
+Scheduled upcoming meetings with pre-meeting documents and agendas.

 As administrators, Grays Harbor County Commissioners are responsible for providing direction to their department heads for:

 - County Forestry Department

 - Planning, Building and zoning of unincorporated areas